Timothy C. Hain, MD • Page last modified: March 27, 2021

 Vertigo is supposedly more common with smaller tumors, although this certainly defies common sense as one would think that more damage would mean more vertigo.

 Unsteadiness is much more prevalent than vertigo, and approximately 70 percent of patients with large tumors have this symptom.
-Cerebellar symptoms (i.e. poor coordination of the arms) are unusual.
+Cerebellar symptoms (i.e. poor coordination of the arm on the side of the tumor) are extremely unusual.